cavo789/vscode_tips/readme.md

             "type": "php",
             "request": "launch",
             "port": 9000,
-            "ignore": ["**/vendor/**/*.php"],
+            "ignore": ["**/bin/**/*","**/vendor/**/*.php"],
             "internalConsoleOptions": "openOnSessionStart"
         }
     ]
 }
 ```

+Notes:

+* `ignore` is used to indicate to vscode to not stop on any error, exceptions, ... that can be retrieved in specific files or folders.
+If you're using dependencies, it's a good idea to not stop in files under the `vendor/` folder.
+Also, if you're using `.phar` archives for instance (let's say in folder `bin/`, it's also a good idea to ignore that folder / files),
-Note: the `internalConsoleOptions` setting will allow to immediately open the debug console in a new terminal, pretty easy.
+* `internalConsoleOptions` will allow to immediately open the debug console in a new terminal, pretty easy.

 The list of all settings can be retrieved here: [https://code.visualstudio.com/docs/editor/debugging#_launchjson-attributes](https://code.visualstudio.com/docs/editor/debugging#_launchjson-attributes).